AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/create-site.md

 In the previous document of the AEM Reference Demos Add-On journey, [Create Program,](create-program.md) you took the first configuration step to create a program for testing purposes and used a pipeline to deploy the add-on content.
 You should now:

-* Understand how to use Cloud Manager to create a new program.
+* Understand how to use Cloud Manager to create a program.
 * Know how to activate the Reference Demos Add-On for the new program.
 * Be able to run a pipeline to deploy the add-on content.